ferhimedamine/open-0x-dex-project/README.md

 # Open 0x DEX
 <B>Get your token listed and/or your DEX running with a minimal effort!</B>

-0xchange.org is an abbreviation of "0xBitcoin Exchange on 0x Protocol," an open community project.
+0xchange.org is an abbreviation of "0xBitcoin Exchange on 0x Protocol."

-0xchange.org is a no-fee 0x-relayer and white-label DEX platform that brings your crypto project alive and plugs it into markets with minimal effort.
+0xchange.org is a no-fee community 0x-relayer and white-label DEX platform that brings your crypto project alive and plugs it into markets with minimal effort.

-Your options vary from getting your token listed to running a full-fledged exchange with your own branding.
+Your options vary from just getting your token listed up to running a full-fledged exchange with your own branding.

-<B>Always: 0% fees.
+<B>Always: 0% fee!
 The catch?
-Everyone benefits from an increaded volume!</B>
+Everyone benefits from an increaded volume.</B>

 Before you go any further, think about your goals.